Supportive. Personalized. Career Focused.

 Imagine spectacular views of Mount Washington from a lakeside beach.
 We offer the best of both worlds on 474 acres of possibilities near the southern Maine coast, just two hours from Boston, nestled in a four-season recreation area surrounded by lakes and the foothills of the White Mountains.
 Prime skiing, hiking, and kayaking spots are nearby, and the culture and entertainment of Portland—Maine’s largest city—are just 18 miles away.
 The town of Windham, with a range of shops to meet everyday needs, is only minutes from campus.

-As a member of the Great Northeast Athletic Conference, with 19 Division III varsity teams and a host of club and intramural teams, students have plenty of choices when it comes to competing and having fun.
+As a member of the Great Northeast Athletic Conference, with 19 Division III varsity teams and a host of club and intramural teams, Saint Joseph’s offers students plenty of choices when it comes to competing and having fun.
 The Harold Alfond Center showcases a fitness and weight room, rock-climbing wall, suspended track, six-lane pool, 1,300-seat gym, dance studio, and student lounges overlooking the lake and mountains.

 • Maine’s only Catholic college, founded by the Sisters of Mercy in 1912